vaquilina/Punches/README.md

 ## Features

 - Import/export Song from file (`.pnc`)
-- Add/remove/edit the "Parts" of a "Song"
+- Customizable Part cells
 - Add "punches" to a Part by keying in a Rhythm (via keyboard) and converting it to a tabulature snippet, or sheet music snippet via [Lilypond](https://lilypond.org/)
+  - Playback the rhythm you've just keyed in
-- Write expressive notes for Parts using Markdown via [txtmark](https://github.com/rjeschke/txtmark)
+- Write expressive notes for Parts using Markdown/basic HTML
 - Generate neat Song charts and export as PDF

 ## Goals